Connor Wright

 • Acting as sole counsel on a multitrack clinical negligence matter.

-• Appearing in the High Court in a civil restraint application against a serial litigant, led by Elizabeth Hodgetts.
+• Appearing in the High Court in a successful civil restraint application against a serial litigant, led by Elizabeth Hodgetts.

 • Acting successfully for the Respondent in a 2-day Employment Tribunal hearing relating to the alleged unfair dismissal of a member of care home staff.